andrenormanlang/SvelteSharpRPG-FE/README.md

 npm start
 ```

-This will start the development server, and your app will be accessible at [http://localhost:5173](http://localhost:5173)by default.
+This will start the development server, and your app will be accessible at [http://localhost:5173](http://localhost:5173) by default.

 ### Backend 🐉